bgreenlee/pygtail/README.md

       -o OFFSET_FILE, --offset-file=OFFSET_FILE
                             File to which offset data is written (default:
                             <logfile>.offset).
       -p, --paranoid        Update the offset file every time we read a line (as opposed to only when we reach the end of the file).
+      --no-copytruncate     Don't support copytruncate-style log rotation.
+                            Instead, if the log file shrinks, print a warning.

 In your code: